CristianManta/contrastive-learning/README.md

 ### Description
 All the research has been done using the ResNet50 model as the encoder for learning the representations.

+This README was organized with an effort to offer an overview of the research as well as to explain the role of each important directory in order to make experiment reproducibility as easy as possible.
+  To reproduce any experiment, please refer to the appropriate logging directory to find the appropriate arguments.

 The [cifar10](/cifar10) directory contains all the training scripts and utilities for the contrastive learning model without Tikhonov regularization on the CIFAR10 dataset.
 [train.py](/cifar10/train.py)